Identifying contaminated sites

 - provide basic site information to the public through the Site Registry

-Only properties with a history of specified industrial and commercial uses are impacted by this process.
+Only properties with a history of specified industrial and commercial uses are affected by this process.

 Specified industrial and commercial uses

-Schedule 2 of the CSR provides a comprehensive list of industrial and commercial uses, organized by category, that have the potential to cause contamination at a property.
+Schedule 2 of the CSR provides a list of regulated industrial and commercial uses, organized by category, that have the potential to cause contamination at a property.

-This Schedule is used to determine if a site disclosure statement is required at certain trigger points.
+Use this Schedule to determine if a site disclosure statement is required at certain trigger points.

 Site disclosure statements